Benedict's admirers keep streaming to Vatican to honor him

 Hungarian Prime Minister Viktor Orbán was among those coming to the basilica viewing Tuesday morning.
 Like Benedict did, Orbán has crusaded for a revival of what conservatives in Europe view as Europe’s Christian roots.

 The basilica’s doors opened before dawn on Tuesday.
-Among those paying respects was 6-year-old Miriam Groppelli, who is an altar server in her parish in Milan.
+Among those paying respects was Miriam Groppelli, an altar server in her parish in Milan, who wasn’t even born when Benedict was pontiff.

 “I told her his story and she was really excited to come to Rome to say goodbye,” the father said.
 “Benedict has been very important for the Church, his speeches were so clear and beautiful, he leaves a great legacy of knowledge.”